rokicki/dots_and_triangles/README.md

      . . . . . .
     7---8---9--10

-Now you can take five triangles, but then you have to give seven back, losing the game:
+Now you can take three triangles, but then you have to give five back, losing the game:

           1
          /B\